Introduction

 • search_results/ - Email search matches

-• email_bodies/ - Downloaded email content (IMAP only - BETA)
+• email_bodies/ - Downloaded email content (IMAP only)

 • cookies/ - Authentication cookies (Web providers)